Muntinlupa: Industry

 Northgate Cyberzone is the information technology park within Filinvest Corporate City in Alabang.
 The 18.7 ha, PEZA registered IT zone is designed, mastered-planned and built around the needs of technology-based companies engaged in Business Process Outsourcing (BPO), Knowledge Process Outsourcing (KPO), education, learning and firm, software design and multimedia, call centers, e-commerce, banking and financial services, as well as other IT support businesses and the like.
 It is home to Capital One Philippines Support Services Corp., Convergys Philippines Corp, HSBC Electronic Data Processing (Philippines), Inc., Genpact, Verizon Business and many more.

 Kawasaki Motors Philippines Corporation is in charge of production and distribution of Kawasaki Motors in the Philippines.
 KMPC, having been in the country for over 40 years, is hailed today as one of the top manufacturers in the Philippine motorcycle industry.
 Amkor Technology is a semiconductor product packaging and test services provider that established its first Philippine plant in Cupang.
 Pepsi-Cola Products Philippines has a plant located in Tunasan.
 Zuellig Pharma is also within the city.

 Commerce

-Shopping centers in Muntinlupa include Alabang Town Center and Ayala Malls South Park, both owned by Ayala Malls, Festival Alabang owned and operated by Filinvest Development Corporation, Starmall Alabang (formerly known as Metropolis Star Alabang), SM Center Muntinlupa owned by SM Prime Holdings, Commercenter Alabang, and W.Mall Muntinlupa.
+Shopping centers in Muntinlupa include Alabang Town Center and Ayala Malls South Park (also known as South Park Center), both owned by Ayala Malls, Festival Alabang owned and operated by Filinvest Development Corporation, Starmall Alabang (formerly known as Metropolis Star Alabang), SM Center Muntinlupa owned by SM Prime Holdings, Commercenter Alabang, and W.Mall Muntinlupa.
+There are also multiple car dealerships located in Muntinlupa and most of them are along the Alabang–Zapote Road in Alabang.